-Business Activities Manufacture and sale of turnkey solutions for horticultural facilities (consulting and cloud services related to greenhouse materials, devices, and cultivation) as well as the provision of after-sales services Manufacture and sale of in-vehicle refrigeration units and compact mobile refrigeration units as well as the provision of after-sales services A lineup of products and services combined in an optimized way to enable all people involved in agriculture to produce crops in a stable manner Strengths Proposal of optimal horticultural facility-related product combinations that integrate cutting-edge technologies from Europe and other regions advanced in agriculture to address the individual needs and issues facing agricultural producers Provision of high-quality cold chain products that meet a broad range of needs related to food delivery Main Products Image: Non-Structure of the structure of
+Business Activities Manufacture and sale of turnkey solutions for horticultural facilities (consulting and cloud services related to greenhouse materials, devices, and cultivation) as well as the provision of after-sales services Manufacture and sale of in-vehicle refrigeration units and compact mobile refrigeration units as well as the provision of after-sales services A lineup of products and services combined in an optimized way to enable all people involved in agriculture to produce crops in a stable manner Strengths Proposal of optimal horticultural facility-related product combinations that integrate cutting-edge technologies from Europe and other regions advanced in agriculture to address the individual needs and issues facing agricultural producers Provision of high-quality cold chain products that meet a broad range of needs related to food delivery Main Products Horticultural facility-related products (from left: products for large and medium-sized greenhouses and horticultural facilities as well as systems for controlling the environment of greenhouses in Japan) Image: Controlling the environment of greenhouses in Japan) In-vehicle refrigeration units Compact mobile refrigeration units

-Efforts toward Quality We will realize optimized levels of quality and service in the field of horticultural facilities, drawing on the quality control methods that we have cultivated for many years in our automotive businesses.
+We will realize optimized levels of quality and service in the field of horticultural facilities, drawing on the quality control methods that we have cultivated for many years in our automotive businesses.
 In addition, with the aim of ensuring the stable supply of safe food throughout the entire food value chain, we will collaborate with other companies within all processes from food production through to distribution and consumption to establish the necessary quality control methods for maximizing the value we offer to customers.